In regard to the doctrine of election unto salvation, there’s two different views of understanding:

 Veil = a veil that hides the truth

 Paul is talking about the Jews.
 “Their minds were closed.”
 They rejected Jesus, the Messiah that their Old Testament Scriptures prophesied.
 There’s a veil that covers their spiritual eyes so they cannot understand the truth about Jesus.
+When they read the OT, they’re not able to see Jesus in those Scriptures.
 That’s true to this very day.
 It’s “only in Christ” that this veil is removed.
 Again, Paul is speaking specifically about the Jews at this point, but as we’ll see, Paul reveals that it’s true of everyone.
 It’s only “in Christ” that the veil is removed and one is able to see the truth about Him.
 That is, it’s only when someone “turns to the Lord” that the veil is taken away.

 This is a highly significant revelation, because that means for everyone who is given eyes to see the truth about Christ, in every case it results in their salvation — which means that no one who is enabled to see the truth ever chooses to reject Christ.
 In other words, they do not and cannot resist the drawing of God unto salvation.
-This disproves the Arminian understanding of election.
+It’s like sheep hearing the voice of their shepherd, and then follow.
+Indeed, that’s exactly what takes place at the time of our call.
+Jesus, as our Shepherd, calls His sheep to Himself, and they respond in faith because they recognize His voice (Jn 10:27).
 Notice what Paul says next:

 (2 Corinthians 3:17-18) – 17 Now the Lord is the Spirit, and where the Spirit of the Lord is present, there is freedom.
 18 And we all, with unveiled faces reflecting the glory of the Lord, are being transformed into the same image from one degree of glory to another, which is from the Lord, who is the Spirit.

 The reason a person “turns to the Lord” is because of the active “presence” of the Holy Spirit in their lives.
-The Spirit of God intervenes in a sinner’s life, opens their eyes to the gospel of Christ, convicts them of their sins and reveals their need for Christ as Lord and Savior.
+The Spirit of God intervenes in a sinner’s life, regenerates them, opens their eyes to the gospel of Christ, convicts them of their sins and reveals their need for Christ as Lord and Savior (Lu 24:45; Acts 16:14).
 This results in their “freedom.”
 They’re freed from spiritual blindness and granted the gift of faith unto salvation, freeing them from the bondage and penalty of sin.

 Again, this means that the active work of the Holy Spirit in a person’s life, where they’re being drawn to Christ, always results in salvation.
 At that point, “we all, with unveiled faces reflect the glory of the Lord.”
 Those who have been exposed to the “glory of the Lord,” will “reflect the glory of the Lord.”
 That precludes the idea that someone can be exposed to the glory of the Lord and reject it.